dryzhkov/react-ts-boilerplate/README.md

 # React-TypeScript

-Minimal boilerplate for web apps using React and TypeScript with TSX.
+Minimal boilerplate for building web apps using React and TypeScript with TSX.
+This setup utilizes Webpack for bundling and Jest + Enzyme for unit testing.

 Initial run:

 * Install Node.js
 * `npm install`
 * `npm start`

-For simplicity sake Webpack Hot Module Reloading is disabled.
+* `npm test`